Freguglia/mrf2d/README.md

 particular model or method, feel free to file an issue and I can check if it can be implemented within the current framework.

+An immediate to-do list:

+  - Write an R function wrapper for the `cpp` function `gibbs_sampler_mrf()` and stop exporting the `cpp` function itself.
+  - Document the Gibbs Sampler function properly and write some tests.

 ## Contributing and Bug Reports

 If you’re interested in contributing or found a bug or error, please